prikhi/pencil/docs/source/reference/behaviours.rst

 Input value
 ^^^^^^^^^^^

-* **value**: either Pencil's Bool data object or a JavaScript boolean value.
+* **value**: Whether the object should be visible/displayed.
+Either Pencil's Bool data object or a JavaScript boolean value.

 Result
 ^^^^^^

-"visibility" and "display" attribute of target object is changed according to input value.
+"visibility" and "display" attributes of the target object are changed according to the input value.

 Example
 ^^^^^^^